 The "Canadian Teacher Career Fair" The Canadian Teacher Career Fair will be held on Friday, October 25, 2013 from 10 a.m. - 12 p.m at the Niagara University's Castellani Art Muesum.
 All Canadian students and graduates of teacher education programs at the sponsoring college and universities are invited to network with representatives of Ontario School Boards and Teacher Employment Organizations.

 Don't miss this opportunity to get detailed information about employment opportunities, benefits and application requirements for the boards participating in the fair.
 Make a positive first impression: bring copies of your resume and wear professional attire.
 (Please be advised that many boards may direct candidates to their application web sites and, therefore, may not accept resumes the day of the fair.)
 "For futher information, visist http://www.niagara.edu/career-services-calendar-of-events/."

 The "Buffalo Area Teacher Recruitment Days" are held each year in April.
 One day is for local Western New York districts and another day is for districts throughout the U.S who are looking to hire New York teachers. .
-The next event is scheduled for Monday and Tuesday, April 15 and 16, 2013.
+The next event is scheduled for Thursday and Firday, April 4 and 5, 2014.
 For more information or to sign up, go to http://www.trd.org/.